dswho2/AITodoList/README.md

-# AI Todo List Generator App - David Ho
+# AI Todo List Generator App

 This is a full-stack AI-enhanced Todo app.
 It allows users to add, complete, and delete todos, as well as generate new ones using OpenAI's GPT model, streamed to user in real-time.